Aaryan-Modi/version-control-system/readme.md

 g++ main.cpp
 ```

+Commands
-Commands (Note : Provide complete path of the file or open terminal in the folder where your file is.)
+**Note:** Provide complete path of the file or open terminal in the folder where your file is.
 ```
 ./a.out init                          # Initialize a new repo ./a.out add notes.txt                 # Stage a file